-The enclosed proxy is solicited on behalf of the Board of Directors of IDEC Pharmaceuticals Corporation, a Delaware corporation with corporate headquarters located at 3030 Callan Road, San Diego, California 92121, for use at the Annual Meeting of Stockholders to be held on May 18, 2001.
-The Annual Meeting will be held at 1:00 p.m. local time at our offices located at 11011 Torreyana Road, San Diego, California.
-These proxy solicitation materials were first mailed on or about April 13, 2001, to all stockholders entitled to vote at the Annual Meeting.
+The enclosed proxy is solicited on behalf of the Board of Directors of IDEC Pharmaceuticals Corporation, a Delaware corporation, with corporate headquarters located at 3030 Callan Road, San Diego, California 92121, for use at the Annual Meeting of Stockholders to be held on May 23, 2002.
+The Annual Meeting will be held at 1:00 p.m. local time at the Hilton La Jolla at Torrey Pines located at 10950 North Torrey Pines Road, San Diego, California.
+These proxy solicitation materials were first mailed on or about April 12, 2002, to all stockholders entitled to vote at the Annual Meeting.